ADULT LEADER TRAINING

 - Attend and complete a World Class Outpost (WCO) seminar.

 - Complete any two continuous learning opportunities of at least 2 hours in length.
-These may take the form of classes offered by your district, official Royal Ranger Online Training courses, or Action Camps.
-Please review the event criteria on the Continuous Learning Electives page if you have any questions regarding qualifying events.
+These may be classes offered by your district, official Royal Ranger Online Training courses, or Action Camps.
+Please review the event criteria on the Continuous Learning Electives page if you have questions about qualifying events.

 - Personally present the gospel to at least one boy (previous presentations not included).